toolbx-images/images/README.md

   $ toolbox enter opensuse-toolbox-tumbleweed
   ```

-- [Red Hat Enterprise Linux (Universal Base Image)].
-Note: You are free to use
+- [Red Hat Enterprise Linux (Universal Base Image)] with [EPEL] enabled by
-  and redistribute UBI images, provided you adhere to the [Red Hat Universal
+  default.
+Note: You are free to use and redistribute UBI images, provided you
-  Base Image End User Licensing Agreement][UBI].
+  adhere to the [Red Hat Universal Base Image End User Licensing Agreement].
   ```
   $ toolbox create --image quay.io/toolbx-images/rhel-toolbox:9.0
   $ toolbox enter rhel-toolbox-9.0